 7. Working While Studying

-In Canada, foreign/international students whom are studying may also work on or off campus while doing so as long as they have a valid study permit.
-For Part-time work, all full-time students with a valid study permit are allowed to work part-time on or off campus for up to 20 hours per week during university semesters and full time during semester breaks.
+In Canada, foreign/international students who are studying may also work on or off campus while doing so as long as they have a valid study permit.
+For Part-time work, all full-time students with a valid study permit are allowed to work part-time on or off campus for up to 20 hours per week during university semesters and full-time during semester breaks.
 However, some courses may stipulate that students don’t work for more than 10 hours per week during term time – particularly if said student has been granted funding to study in Canada.
 Find out more about working while studying in Canada.

 8. Acceptance Rate is High for Canada